blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 ---
 layout: layout-sidebar
 name: SpecFlow Table and TableRow Guidelines
-description: In this walkthrough, you will get experience with handling SpecFlow's Table and TableRow objects with the UAT Automation Kit API.
+description: In this walkthrough, you will get experience with handling SpecFlow's Table and TableRow objects with the UAT Automation Kit.
 order: 40
 ---

 <p class="alert alert-warning"><strong><em>Warning:</em></strong> This is preliminary documentation and is subject to change.</p>

 # SpecFlow's Table and TableRow Guidelines
-In this walkthrough, you will get experience with handling SpecFlow's Table and TableRow objects with the {{ stache.config.product_name_short }} API.
+In this walkthrough, you will get experience with handling SpecFlow's Table and TableRow objects with the {{ stache.config.product_name_short }}.

 ## Prerequisites

-* Complete the [Using the Selenium WebDriver]({{stache.config.blue_walkthroughs_201_selenium}}) walkthrough get access to a ***Blackbaud CRM*** instance.
+* Completion of the [Using the Selenium WebDriver]({{stache.config.blue_walkthroughs_selenium}}) walkthrough.
+* Access to a ***Blackbaud CRM*** instance to test against.
 * You are comfortable adding tests and step implementations to existing feature and step files.
 * You are comfortable accessing the existing {{ stache.config.product_name_short }} Core API.
-* You are comfortable modifying the app.config to change which application the tests run against.
+* You are comfortable modifying the App.config to change which application the tests run against.
-* You are comfortable identifying the unique attribute values for the XPath constructors in the Core API and have completed the [XPath Guidelines]({{stache.config.blue_walkthroughs_201_xpaths}}) walkthrough.
+* You are comfortable identifying the unique attribute values for the XPath constructors in the Core API and have completed the [XPath Guidelines]({{stache.config.blue_walkthroughs_xpaths}}) walkthrough.

-## From Feature File to Step File - The Old Approach To Tables
+## From Feature File to Step File - The Old Approach to Tables

-SpecFlow feature files support Tables for passing in variables to the .NET step methods.
+SpecFlow feature files support tables for passing variables to the .NET step methods.
-<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Test example for adding an address to a constituent.</div></div><pre><code class="language-gherkin">
+<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Test example to add address to constituent</div></div><pre><code class="language-gherkin">
 @DelvingDeeper
 Scenario: Add an address to a constituent
 	Given I have logged into BBCRM